This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 1.1.
 Download the Eclipse IDE

-The Eclipse IDE provides multiple downloads which be be used to develop Eclipse based applications.
+The Eclipse IDE provides multiple downloads which can be used to develop Eclipse based applications.
 The most commonly used are:

-• Eclipse IDE for RCP and RAP Developers package provides even more functionality then the committers package
+Eclipse IDE for RCP and RAP Developers package provides even more functionality than the committers package

 Download either one of them.
 We describe two alternatives, the SDK and the RCP and RAP Developers download.